EndPointCorp/end-point-blog/2021/08/kubernetes.md

 So far, we've learned quite a bit about deployments.
 How to specify and create them, how to explore them via command line and the dashboard, how to interact with the pods, etc. We haven't seen a very important part yet though: Actually accessing the application that has been deployed.
 That's where [services](https://kubernetes.io/docs/concepts/services-networking/service/) come in.
 We use services to expose an application running in a set of pods to the world outside the cluster.

-Here's what a configuration file for a service that exposes access to our nginx deployment could look like:
+Here's what a configuration file for a service that exposes access to our NGINX deployment could look like:

 ```yml
 # nginx-service.yaml